 Rio Linda Pedestrian Accident Lawyer

 The high rate of pedestrian injuries is alarming mainly due to the danger inherent in pedestrian collisions.
-Unlike the drivers of motor vehicles who are protected by sheet metal, modern airbags, and a soft cloth or leather interiors, pedestrians have no protection when they are hit by a car, truck, or SUV.
+Unlike the drivers of motor vehicles, who are protected by sheet metal, modern airbags, and soft cloth or leather interiors, pedestrians have no protection when they are hit by a car, truck, or SUV.

 If you or a loved one has been injured in a pedestrian accident, the first thing that you should do is seek medical attention.
-After receiving proper medical care, you should consider contacting a Rio Linda pedestrian accident lawyer to discuss whether it makes sense to take legal action against the driver who hit you.Rio Linda Pedestrian Accident Cases
+After receiving proper medical care, you should consider contacting a Rio Linda pedestrian accident lawyer to discuss whether taking legal action against the driver who hit you makes sense.Rio Linda Pedestrian Accident Cases

-An injured pedestrian can file a personal injury claim to recover financial compensation for the harms and losses you endured as a proximate result of the accident.
+An injured pedestrian can file a personal injury claim to recover financial compensation for the harms and losses endured as a proximate result of the accident.
 These harms and losses include your medical bills (e.g., cost of surgery, ER care, ambulance transport, prescription drugs, etc.) and lost wages while you were hospitalized or recovering at home.
 If the accident caused you to become temporarily or permanently disabled, you could also seek future earnings you have received had it not been for the accident.
-You can also pursue financial restitution for your pain and suffering.
-This generally includes the mental and emotional damage caused by the collision.
+You can also pursue financial restitution for your pain and suffering, which generally includes the mental and emotional damage caused by the collision.

 Watch the YouTube video below to learn more about the factors that can affect the value of an injury claim.Jury Trial Versus Settlement

 Under California law, you can seek financial compensation for an accident, even if you were partially at fault for causing the accident.
 California embraced comparative negligence in the 1970s when the state supreme court adopted a "pure" comparative negligence standard in the litigation of tort cases.
-Pure comparative negligence basically means that even if you were mostly at fault for causing the accident, you are not precluded from pursuing compensatory damages via a personal injury claim.
+Pure comparative negligence means that even if you were mostly at fault for causing the accident, you are not precluded from pursuing compensatory damages via a personal injury claim.
 However, any monetary award will be reduced by the percentage of fault assessed to you by a judge or jury.
-For example, if you have $100,000 in damages, but a jury determines you were 50 percent at fault for the accident, your award would be limited to $50,000.Rio Linda Pedestrian Accident Lawyer
+For example, if you have $100,000 in damages, but a jury determines you were 50 percent at fault for the accident, your award would be limited to $50,000.Rio Linda Pedestrian Accident Attorney